Skip to main content

 5. It promotes personal growth and self esteem.

-Understanding community needs helps foster empathy and self-efficacy.
+Understanding community needs and working to help meet them helps foster empathy and self-efficacy.

 6. Volunteering strengthens your community.